Before You Pack a Picnic, Read These 6 Safety Smarts So No One Gets Sick

-How to safely pack your food this summer so you can feast without getting sick.
+Follow these rules to safely pack your food this summer so you can feast without any funny stuff.

 Do: Pack Wisely

 First, you’ll need the right carrier for your picnic.
-Weinandy recommends using fiberglass, plastic, or steel coolers, like the Igloo Ice Cube Roller, instead of a traditional basket or insulated storage bag since they have more insulation.
-Because you’re filling the cooler with ice packs and food, it can get pretty hefty, so she suggests splurging on one with wheels.
-“Definitely packing right before leaving is a good idea—put cold foods closest to the ice or gel packs,” she says.
+Weinandy recommends using fiberglass, plastic, or steel coolers, like the Igloo Ice Cube Roller ($45, amazon.com), instead of a traditional basket or insulated storage bag since they have more insulation.
+Because you’re filling the cooler with ice packs and food, it can get pretty hefty, so she suggests splurging on one with wheels and a telescoping handle.
+Lastly, leave the packing for the last minute so foods don't spend any extra time sitting out.
+“Put the most perishable foods closest to the ice or gel packs and fill the cooler entirely,” she adds.
 “Packing a cooler that is full rather than half full will extend the time the items inside stay cold.”